morrownr/88x2bu/README.md

 To edit the driver options file:

-From the driver directory, run the `./edit-options.sh` script:
+From the driver directory, run the `edit-options.sh` script:
 ```bash
 $ sudo ./edit-options.sh
 ```